SQUID: Faster Analytics via Sampled Quantile Estimation: Background and formulation

 \subsection{Problem Formulations}

-Our problems refer to a stream $\mathfrak{S}$, where at each step we append a new tuple of the form $(id,val)$ to $\mathfrak{S}$.
-The first element is an identifier (e.g., 5-tuple) and ($val$) is a real number (e.g., packet size, or queue length), both depend on the specific measurement task.
+Our problems operate on a stream $\mathfrak{S}$, where at each step we append a new tuple of the form $(id,val)$ to $\mathfrak{S}$.
+The $id$ is an identifier and $val$ is a real number (e.g., request size or queue length), both depending on the specific measurement task.

-\looseness=-1 A \qMAX algorithm supports an \emph{update} method that digests a new tuple and a \emph{query} method that lists the $q$ ids with the maximal aggregated value.
-The aggregation function also depends on the tackled problem.
-Here, $q$ is a parameter given when initializing a \qMAX algorithm.
-Our algorithm allows for ids to appear multiple times, in which case their values are aggregated according to the specific task (e.g., summed up if each tuple is a packet and we want to measure the flow size.)
+\looseness=-1 A \qMAX algorithm supports an \emph{update} method that digests a new tuple and a \emph{query} method that lists the $q$ (a pre-determined quantity) IDs with the maximal aggregated value.
+The aggregation function also depends on the tackled problem (e.g., summation for heavy hitter algorithms).

 In the Heavy Hitters problem, we define the \emph{weighted frequency} of an item $x$ (denoted $f_x$) as the sum of all values that appear with $id=x$.
 We also define the stream's weight $|S|$ as the total frequency of all identifiers in $S$.
 A heavy hitters algorithm supports an \emph{update} method that digests a new tuple, a \emph{query} method that receives an identifier ($x$), and returns an approximation to $f_x$ ($\hat{f_x}$), s.t. $\left| f_x -\hat{f_x}\right|\le |S|\cdot \epsilon$.
 Here, $\epsilon$ is a parameter \mbox{given to the heavy hitters algorithm at initialization.}